mmmfang/nonprofit-microsite/README.md

-This is a nonprofit microsite built using Bootstrap.
+This is an example nonprofit microsite built using Bootstrap.